main header image

 WEAPONS OF KOBUDO - EKU

-The Eku was, and is, a genuine tool of Okinawan fisherman.
-Its popularity was obviousley greatest in fishing areas, like Tomari and some of the outlying islands.
+The Eku (or Eiku) remains a genuine tool of the Okinawan fisherman.
+Historically, its popularity was greatest in coastal fishing areas such as Tomari and among the inhabitants of the outlying islands.

-The Okinawan oar is only slightley shorter in length than a Bo, and has a long narrow paddle.
-One side of the paddle is flat, or gently convex, while the other side is peaked.
-The tip is rounded or slightly pointed.
+The Okinawan oar is slightly shorter in length than a standard Bo and features a long, narrow paddle.
+The construction is unique: one side of the paddle is typically flat or gently convex, while the other side is peaked (forming a spine).
+The tip is traditionally rounded or slightly pointed.

-Its systemization is related greatly to the Bo, but its techniques take advantage of its unique structure.
-There are techniques for scooping sand into an enemy's face, striking with either end, chopping with the edges and percussive strikes with the flat.
+While the systemization of the Eku is closely related to Bojutsu, its techniques are adapted to take advantage of its specific structure.
+Beyond standard striking and thrusting, the Eku includes specialized methods for scooping sand into an opponent's face, chopping with the thin edges of the blade, and delivering percussive strikes with the flat surface.

 Courtesy of RKAGB